pioneo/.github/.github/pull_request_template.md

 - [ ] Self-review of my own code

 ### Optional
+- [ ] Tested on a device with fresh install
 - [ ] Tested with bad connectivity
 - [ ] Deprecation annotations added
 - [ ] Documentation added or updated